|Nutritional Guidelines (per serving)|

 You could use any hard root vegetable in this simple recipe for Crockpot Roasted Vegetables.
 There's nothing like a plate of roasted vegetables if you are a vegetarian, or if you want to accompany a roast chicken, steak, or meatloaf.
 It's also wonderful if you are making a roasted dinner; just pop both pans in the oven.
 Roasted root vegetables are a classic side dish in the winter, and are wonderful when nothing else looks very fresh at the market or all you can find is imported tender vegetables.

-Root vegetables become very sweet when they cook for a long time since they caramelize in the heat and the starches in the veggies turn into sugar.
-This type of recipe will be loved even by people who don't like vegetables!
+Root vegetables become sweet when they cook for a long time since they caramelize in the heat and the starches in the veggies turn into sugar.

 Serve this recipe in a deep dish that you have warmed in the oven.
-It's simple, delicious, healthy, and very tasty and comforting.
+It's simple, delicious, healthy, and comforting.
 The recipe provides a lot of fiber, a good amount of vitamins A and C, and phytochemicals.

 - 1 onion (chopped)